uwetom/Principles-of-3D-Maya-tutorials/worksheet_1_ interface_and_modeling.md

 - Then move your object so that it is in the middle of the grid.

 ### Poly Count
 When creating 3D assets it is important that you are are aware of the polygon or triangle count.
-For the assignments this year we will give you a maximum that you need to stay bellow.
+For the assignments this year we will give you a maximum that you need to stay below.

 - To show the count on your screen select **Display > Heads up display > Poly Count**